Staging and Grading Cancer in Dogs

 Biopsies and Pathology Reports

-Pathologists are specialists who use a microscope to look at cell details of a sample of your dog’s tumor.
-The pathologist records everything they see and write it up in a report for you and your veterinarian(s).
+Next, a pathologist, a specialist, uses a microscope to look at cell details of a sample of your dog’s tumor.
+The pathologist records everything they see and writes it up in a pathology report for you and your veterinarian(s).

 These reports may be made after the pathologist evaluates a piece of affected tissue (biopsy), a whole tumor after removal, or a small sample of cells on a slide (cytology).